-Don’t get me wrong, I love all the cutesy self-care tips out there for when you’re feeling down, but really, often it’s like putting a piece of duct tape over a splitting cavern; it’s not going to do much long term.
+Don’t get me wrong, I love all the cutesy self-care tips out there for when you’re feeling down or just want to spoil your cute self a bit more.
+Really though, without that good foundation, it’s like putting a piece of duct tape over a splitting cavern; those cute tips are doing nothing for you in the long term.
 Taking care of yourself is absolutely, 100%, undeniably necessary for you to not only be your best self, but also to be able to help others.

 Your mental and physical well being both sit on a very similar foundation.
 And if you ignore the basis of that foundation for too long, no amount of pampering is going to help.
 Since your brain is an organ, it needs the same basic attention that your heart or intestines needs.
 Your foundation of how well or not so well you function is physiological.
 So basically, if you’re feeling like shit, answer these questions first before you reach for that delicious smelling grapefruit bubble bath.

-Basic Self Care Q1: When was the last time you ate something healthy?
+Basic Self Care Q1: When was the last time you ate something?

 Basic Self Care Q2: When did you last move?

 Sedentary people tend to be more depressed.
 Often that’s why we hear of people working desk jobs being miserable.
 This one is pretty obvious but exercise and motion are important.
-I know when you feel miserable it can be impossible but that’s why I try to avoid the word “exercise”.
-Sometimes just walking to check your mail or doing a 1 minute plank can create a difference.
-You need to move.
+Girl, no matter how bad you’re feeling you need to move.
 You didn’t evolve to be bipedal so that you could be sedentary.
-We were designed to walk between 10-35 miles a day.
+Humans were designed to walk between 5-25 miles a day.
 You really think your mind and body will function is you sit on Netflix all day, making only occasional trips to the fridge?

 Basic Self Care Q3: When was the last time you got some natural light?